ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 - **Enable | disable a feature as selected by user**

 	Lastly, we'd like to give the users a list of preview features and allow each user to decide which feature to enable when.
-This scenario is key for feature validation, A|B testing, and giving the user flexibiolity and choice.
+This scenario is key for feature validation, A|B testing, and giving the user flexibility and choice.

 	![Feature Flag](./_img/phase-features-with-ff/phase-features-with-ff-user-select.png)